Please note the following:

 - Mobile phones and tablets must be switched off in the operating room.
 You will be able to check for messages during your lunch break.

 - Normally we would provide you with lunch.
 Unfortunately, due to the circumstances surrounding Covid-19 currently, we ask you to bring your own lunch.
 This is due to the closure of most local food outlets around the clinic, but also to minimise our staff’s exit and re-entry into the premises.
+Please note we are not licenced to prepare or heat food items for you.
 We sincerely apologise for this inconvenience.
 However, we will be delighted to offer you snack bars, fruit juices and bottled water throughout the day.

 - On the day of surgery please do not bring anyone with you into the building.
 Due to Covid-19 measures, there is no waiting area for companions, and they will not be allowed to enter the building.
 If a driver or companion is collecting you afterwards, they will need to wait outside.